Documentation

 Automatic Git Backup

-Every time you sync, your notes are backed up to your Git repository.
+Every time you sync successfully, your files are pushed to your Git repository.
 This means you have:

 • Complete version history of all changes